Circularity in action, cutting 75% of embodied carbon

 RE:3 – many alternatives towards sustainability

 As Fredrik Hennström also mentions in the film, the set of RE:3 approaches provide a whole new pallet of alternatives in regard to older buildings and renovation projects.
-Not only is the refurbishment of units faster and less complex than a full replacement, but the fact that standard products now carry a reduced embodied carbon footprint, thanks to the use of recycled steel, gives new opportunities to designing solutions that meet both performance needs and sustainability targets.
+Not only is the refurbishment of units faster and less complex than a full replacement, but the fact that new products now carry a reduced embodied carbon footprint, thanks to the use of recycled steel, gives new opportunities to design solutions that meet both performance needs and sustainability targets.